MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 }
 ```

 The first command lacks the required `--location` parameter, so it fails.
 The conditional finds that `$?` is false and writes an error.
-You can use an `else` clause to more closely approximate a Try-Catch block.

 By default, PowerShell catches only terminating errors.
 You can change this behavior by using the `$ErrorActionPreference` global variable.